Tristan Rogers death: Longtime ‘General Hospital’ star dies at 79 after cancer battle

 Soodak noted Rogers had never been a smoker.

-The actor was known for the role of Robert Scorpio on the ABC soap opera “General Hospital.”
+The Australian native was known for the role of Robert Scorpio on the soap opera “General Hospital.”

 Soodak said that role, which Rogers played on and off over 45 years, “meant everything to him.”